 Colt had one more question that he very much wanted to ask, but it was perhaps the bluntest thing he could possibly imagine, right now.
 He probably shouldn't gamble on it, he figured.
 Probably.

 Eh, fuck it.
-Fred had earned a morsel of trust of him.
+Fred had earned a morsel of trust from him.
 It'd be fine.

 "...So do you think any of your golf buddies here had Rex killed?" said Colt.